 NEW YORK THEATRE WORKSHOP

-Season: NYTW has officially concluded its 2019–2020 season, affecting its production of Martyna Majok's Sanctuary City (which had begun performances March 4 and suspended its run prior to opening) and Clare Barron's adaptation of Three Sisters (the Sam Gold-helmed production, starring Greta Gerwig and Oscar Isaac, was to run May 13–July 12).
+Season: NYTW has officially concluded its 2019–2020 season, affecting its production of Martyna Majok's Sanctuary City and Clare Barron's adaptation of Three Sisters.
 The company hopes to produce both in an upcoming season.
-Three titles under the theatre's Next Door series—Islander, La Paloma Prisoner, and Raisins Not Virgins—have also been canceled.
+Three titles under the theatre's Next Door series—Islander, La Paloma Prisoner, and Raisins Not Virgins—were also canceled.

 NEW WORLD STAGES

-Season: Live programming is suspended through June 7.
-This includes productions of Jersey Boys, The Play That Goes Wrong, Rock of Ages, Gazillion Bubble Show, Katsura Sunshine's Rakugo (returns June 20), The Imbible, and Drift.
+Season: Live programming is suspended through September 6.
+This includes productions of Jersey Boys, The Play That Goes Wrong, Rock of Ages, Gazillion Bubble Show, Katsura Sunshine's Rakugo, The Imbible, and Drift.

 Alternative programming: Keep an eye on Playwrights' social for alerts on things like live reunion readings of The Heidi Chronicles, as well as the company's YouTube page for behind-the-scenes videos like this one, from the cut-short production of Unknown Soldier.
-Other offerings include the early launch of Soundstage, a new scripted fiction podcast penned by playwrights and composers.
-Episode 1, by Heather Christian, dropped April 9, followed by the Robert O'Hara episode April 16.
-Learn more by visiting PlaywrightsHorizons.org here.
+Other offerings include Soundstage, a new scripted fiction podcast penned by playwrights and composers.
+Learn more by visiting PlaywrightsHorizons.org.

 Season: Live spring events have been canceled, including Noah Diaz's Richard & Jane & Dick & Sally, as well as the company's annual gala.